1dogg/HandmadeStrings/README.md

 # StringClass
-Handmade string class for C++, because teachers in the first year of University banned STL
+Handmade string class for C++, because STL was banned at University.